-Beef porridge, a combination of a chinese comfort food and a nutritious meat.
+Beef porridge, a combination of a chinese comfort food and a delicious nutritious meat.
+The 4 chinese beef congee recipes here ask for thin beef fillets but you can always substitute with leftover beef.

 Beef contains not only protein but also lots of essential fatty acids.
 A great source of nutrients for people who engage in manual work and growing teens.
 It is also high in iron which helps to alleviate nutritional anaemia and is suitable for pregnant ladies.

-All 4 recipes ask for thin beef fillets.
-Marinating is an important part of the cooking instructions if you are using fresh fillets.
-Remember to add cornstarch last to seal in the juice.
+Marinating is an important part of the cooking process if you are using fresh beef fillets.
+Remember to add cornstarch or arrowroot powder last to seal in the juices.

-If you are using leftover beef, try to slice them thinly.
+If you are using leftover beef, slice or shred them as thinly as possible.

 The first 2 recipes have eggs.
 It is best to add them whole (that is, do not beat the eggs) just before serving and allow whoever is eating the congee to mix the egg with the congee.
 Call it playing with food or interacting with food.
-Oh, the eggs should be at room temperature.
+Oh, make sure the eggs are at room temperature before adding to the congee.

 Try this recipe if you happened to have leftover rice.
 It is easy to "convert" cooked rice to rice porridge.